Daniel Alvarado

 Daniel Alvarado (12 August 1949 – 8 July 2020) was a Venezuelan actor.

 Personal life

 He was married three times.
 He had two sons, Daniel and Luis, from his first marriage.
 From second marriage with Carmen Julia Álvarez (1978–1994), he had a daughter Daniela and son Carlos Daniel.
 From his third marriage with Emma Rabbe (1998–2020), he had three sons, Daniel Alejandro, Diego José and Calvin Daniel.

+She worked on the dramatic productions Alba Marina, La revancha, Peligrosa, Pecado de amor, El perdón de los pecados, Toda mujer, Guerra de mujeres, Mambo y Canela, and Mi gorda bella.
+Her last role was in the telenovela La virgen de la calle in 2014.
+She also starred in several Venezuelan films, such as Macu: la mujer del policía and Desnudo con naranjas, and appeared in De mujer a mujer, El secreto, Disparen a matar, Sangrador, and Río negro.

 Alvarado died at the age of 70 on 8 July 2020 after falling from steps in his home and hitting his head.
 His death was announced the same day on social media by Daniela.